EngineerBetter/engineerbetter-hugo/content/blog/concourse-is-awesome.md

 Because resources encapsulate interactions with outside world, it becomes much easier to write functional (in the mathematical sense) pipelines - provide the same inputs, get the same outputs, with no side-effects.

 Providing you don't purposefully add side-effects into your [jobs](https://concourse-ci.org/jobs.html), you can re-run the same job multiple times with complete confidence.
+Everything that goes into your pipeline came via a resource, which enforces that it is versioned.

 You can also execute [tasks (steps within a job)](https://concourse-ci.org/tasks.html) in isolation, knowing that you won't break anything.
 Which brings us on to...